greenelab/manubot-gpt-manuscript/manuscript.md

 The revised first sentence concisely incorporated ideas from the original two sentences, introducing the concept of "large datasets" and the opportunities for scientific exploration.
 The model generated a more concise second sentence introducing the "need for efficient tools" to find "multiple relationships" in these datasets.
 The third sentence connected nicely with the previous one.
-All references to scientific literature were kept in the correct Manubot format, although our prompts do not specify the format of the text.
+All references to scientific literature were kept in the correct Manubot format, although our prompts do not specify the references format.
 The rest of the sentences in this section were also correctly revised, and could be incorporated into the manuscript with minor or no further changes.